sothach/limiter/README.md

 * In production, should be made available over HTTPS for privacy / integrity of communications.
 HTTP was considered adequate fot the proof-of-concept nature of the mission
 #### Performance
-The sample data is small, but it is worth considering the implications of loading larger datasets, so a streaming approach to uploading the limits files was taken, limiting the memory footprint of the actions
+The sample data set is small, but it is worth considering the implications of loading larger datasets, so a streaming approach to uploading the limits files was taken, limiting the memory footprint of the actions
 #### Configuration
 A limited configuration was provided, specifying the size of the columns of the fixed-file format, but not the